pujols/OSU_CSE_3521_2021AU/HW_2_Porgramming_Set/HW_2_Programming/Readme.md

 * The code will generate `linear_1.png` and `Results_linear_1.npz`, which you will include in your submission.

-* You may play with other commands by (1) removing `--save` (2) changing the `--polynomial 1` to a non-negative integer (e.g, 2, 3, ..., 15).
+* You may play with other commands by (1) removing `--save` (2) changing the `--polynomial 1` to a non-negative integer (e.g, 2, 3, ..., 13).
 You will see that, while larger values lead to smaller training errors, the test error is not necessarily lower.
 For very large value, the test error can go very large.

-## Play with different datasets (Task 2 - quadratic data):
+## Play with different datasets (Task 2 - quadratic data, 5/25 pts):

 * Please run the following command<br/>
 `python3 LR.py --data quadratic --polynomial 2 --display --save`<br/>